Skip to content

 About Author

-Hannah is a Student Stories Copywriter in the In-house Creative Team at The Open University.
+Hannah is a copywriter in the In-house Creative Team at The Open University.
 Hannah has a wealth of strategic communications and copywriting experience in the not-for-profit sector and she loves the opportunities her work brings to meet people and tell their stories.
 In her spare time, Hannah enjoys cooking for friends and family, playing tennis, hiking and going to gigs.

 Comments are closed.